juxor/afaq/markdown/append41.md

 Trotsky expands on the obvious autocratic implications of this in 1921 when he attacked the Workers' Opposition's ideas on economic democracy:

-> _ "The Party . . . is . . . duty bound to retain its dictatorship,
+> _"The Party . . . is . . . duty bound to retain its dictatorship, regardless
-regardless of the temporary vacillations of the amorphous masses, regardless of the temporary vacillations even of the working class.
-This awareness is essential for cohesion; without it the Party is in danger of perishing . . .
+> of the temporary vacillations of the amorphous masses, regardless of the
+> temporary vacillations even of the working class.
+This awareness is
+> essential for cohesion; without it the Party is in danger of perishing . . .
-At any given moment, the dictatorship does not rest on the formal principle of workers' democracy . . . if we look upon workers' democracy as something unconditional . . . then . . . every plant should elect its own administrative organs and so on . . .
-From a formal point of view this is the clearest link with workers' democracy.
+> At any given moment, the dictatorship does not rest on the formal principle
+> of workers' democracy . . . if we look upon workers' democracy as something
+> unconditional . . . then . . . every plant should elect its own
+> administrative organs and so on . . .
+From a formal point of view this is
+> the clearest link with workers' democracy.
 But we are against it.
 Why? . . .
-Because, in the first place, we want to retain the dictatorship of the Party, and, in the second place, because we think that the [democratic] way of managing important and essential plants is bound to be incompetent and prove a failure from an economic point of view . . ."_ [quoted by Jay B. Sorenson, **The Life and Death of Soviet Trade Unionism**, p.
+> Because, in the first place, we want to retain the dictatorship of the
+> Party, and, in the second place, because we think that the [democratic] way
+> of managing important and essential plants is bound to be incompetent and
+> prove a failure from an economic point of view . . ."_ [quoted by Jay B.
+> Sorenson, **The Life and Death of Soviet Trade Unionism** , p.
 165]

 Thus the Russian Revolution and the Bolshevik regime confirmed anarchist theory and predictions about state socialism.
 In the words of Luigi Fabbri:

-> _ "It is fairly certain that between the capitalist regime and the socialist there will be an intervening period of struggle, during which proletariat revolutionary workers will have to work to uproot the remnants of bourgeois society . . .
-But if the object of this struggle and this organisation is to free the proletariat from exploitation and state rule, then the role of guide, tutor or director cannot be entrusted to a new state, which would have an interest in pointing the revolution in a completely opposite direction. . . _
+> _"It is fairly certain that between the capitalist regime and the socialist
+> there will be an intervening period of struggle, during which proletariat
+> revolutionary workers will have to work to uproot the remnants of bourgeois
+> society . . .
+But if the object of this struggle and this organisation is to
+> free the proletariat from exploitation and state rule, then the role of
+> guide, tutor or director cannot be entrusted to a new state, which would
+> have an interest in pointing the revolution in a completely opposite
+> direction. . ._
 >

-> _"The outcome would be that a new government - battening on the revolution and acting throughout the more or less extended period of its 'provisional' powers - would lay down the bureaucratic, military and economic foundations of a new and lasting state organisation, around which a compact network of interests and privileges would, naturally, be woven.
-Thus in a short space of time what one would have would not be the state abolished, but a state stronger and more energetic than its predecessor and which would come to exercise those functions proper to it - the ones Marx recognised as being such
+> _"The outcome would be that a new government - battening on the revolution
+> and acting throughout the more or less extended period of its 'provisional'
+> powers - would lay down the bureaucratic, military and economic foundations
+> of a new and lasting state organisation, around which a compact network of
+> interests and privileges would, naturally, be woven.
+Thus in a short space
+> of time what one would have would not be the state abolished, but a state
+> stronger and more energetic than its predecessor and which would come to
+> exercise those functions proper to it - the ones Marx recognised as being
-- 'keeping the great majority of producers under the yoke of a numerically small exploiting minority.' _
+> such - 'keeping the great majority of producers under the yoke of a
+> numerically small exploiting minority.'_
 >

-> _"This is the lesson that the history of all revolutions teaches us, from the most ancient down to the most recent; and it is confirmed . . . by the day-to-day developments of the Russian revolution . . . _
+> _"This is the lesson that the history of all revolutions teaches us, from
+> the most ancient down to the most recent; and it is confirmed . . . by the
+> day-to-day developments of the Russian revolution . . ._
 >
 > _"Certainly, [state violence] starts out being used against the old power .
-. .
-But as the new power goes on consolidating its position . . . ever more frequently and ever more severely, the mailed fist of dictatorship is turned against the proletariat itself in whose name that dictatorship was set up and is operated! . . . the actions of the present Russian government [of Lenin and Trotsky] have shown that in real terms (and it could not be otherwise) the 'dictatorship of the proletariat' means police, military, political and economic dictatorship exercised over the broad mass of the proletariat in city and country by the few leaders of the political party. _
+> . .
+But as the new power goes on consolidating its position . . . ever more
+> frequently and ever more severely, the mailed fist of dictatorship is turned
+> against the proletariat itself in whose name that dictatorship was set up
+> and is operated! . . . the actions of the present Russian government [of
+> Lenin and Trotsky] have shown that in real terms (and it could not be
+> otherwise) the 'dictatorship of the proletariat' means police, military,
+> political and economic dictatorship exercised over the broad mass of the
+> proletariat in city and country by the few leaders of the political party._
 >

-> _"The violence of the state always ends up being used AGAINST ITS SUBJECTS, of whom the vast majority are always proletarians . . .
-The new government will be able to expropriate the old ruling class in whole or in part, but only so as to establish a new ruling class that will hold the greater part of the proletariat in subjection. _
+> _"The violence of the state always ends up being used AGAINST ITS SUBJECTS,
+> of whom the vast majority are always proletarians . . .
+The new government
+> will be able to expropriate the old ruling class in whole or in part, but
+> only so as to establish a new ruling class that will hold the greater part
+> of the proletariat in subjection._
 >

-> _"That will come to pass if those who make up the government and the bureaucratic, military and police minority that upholds it end up becoming the real owners of wealth when the property of everyone is made over exclusively to the state.
-In the first place, the failure of the revolution will be self evident.
-In the second, in spite of the illusions that many people create, the conditions of the proletariat will always be those of a subject class."_
+> _"That will come to pass if those who make up the government and the
+> bureaucratic, military and police minority that upholds it end up becoming
+> the real owners of wealth when the property of everyone is made over
+> exclusively to the state.
+In the first place, the failure of the revolution
+> will be self evident.
+In the second, in spite of the illusions that many
+> people create, the conditions of the proletariat will always be those of a
-[_"Anarchy and 'Scientific' Communism"_, in **The Poverty of Statism**, pp.
+> subject class."_ [ _"Anarchy and 'Scientific' Communism"_ , in **The Poverty
-13-49, Albert Meltzer (ed.), pp. 26-31]
+> of Statism** , pp. 13-49, Albert Meltzer (ed.), pp. 26-31]

 The standard response by most modern Leninists to arguments like this about Bolshevism is simply to downplay the authoritarianism of the Bolsheviks by